Dumb and Dumber To

 To summarize the story in 25 words or less, Harry has his own medical issue and is in urgent need of a kidney donor.
 Fortunately, he has a long-lost daughter he’s never met (Rachel Melvin) who just might be a genetic match.

-With that, our brain-damaged protagonists are off on a cross-country trek in search of Penny that provides them ample opportunities to indulge in disgusting displays of depravity and vulgarity.
+With that, our brain-damaged protagonists are off on a cross-country trek in search of Penny that provides this kitchen sink shocksploit ample opportunities to slap disgusting displays of depravity and vulgarity onscreen.

 Fair (1 star)